 Seasons and Hours

-The park is open every day of the year, sunrise to sunset.
-Day use areas close at dusk.
+The park closes in mid-March and re-opens in late December, weather depending.
 Contact the Linn Run State Park office for facility seasons and hours.

 The park is eight miles east of Ligonier, or five miles west of Jennerstown on US 30.
 Turn south on Laurel Summit Road and travel for two miles.
 Watch for signs for The Springs at Laurel Mountain.